8 benefits of being thankful

-Giving socially conscious gifts is linked to greater enjoyment of Christmas.
+Giving socially-conscious presents is linked to greater enjoyment of gift-giving.
 A past study found that people who gave environmentally-friendly presents and charitable donations reported greater satisfaction and wellbeing.
 As we grow more aware of our world, more and more people now prefer non-traditional gifts, too.

 When you are feeling blue or stressed it is especially important to think about expressing thanks.
 Finding someone to thank or do something kind for is a good strategy for lifting yourself out of a negative mood.